solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

 ```

 Note that `</weekly-status/2021-04-28/report.acp>` is basically a copy of `</weekly-status/.acp>`.
 In the current proposal, all resources in ACP have their own associated effective Access Control Resource.

+The same logic thus applies here as for access to the container.
+To know which credentials to present, a digital actor will need to know the contents of `</acp/research>`.
+But access to that is only granted to members of that research organization.

 ### WAC